backstage/backstage/docs/deployment/flightcontrol.md

 # Deployment Via Dashboard

-Ensure that custom `Dockerfile.flightcontrol`, `Dockerfile.flightcontrol.dockerignore` and `app-config.production.flightcontrol.yaml` have been commited to your repository before following the next steps.
+Ensure that custom `Dockerfile.flightcontrol`, `Dockerfile.flightcontrol.dockerignore` and `app-config.production.flightcontrol.yaml` have been committed to your repository before following the next steps.

 Login into the Flightcontrol Dashboard and complete each of the following: